jlabusch/jiffy-to-tks/README.md

 * Default style: "Description of work - 123456"
     * In this case the WR number is 123456, and the description of work is only used if your Jiffy "note" field is blank
 * Override style: "123456.
 Description of work"
-    * In this case the description of work overrides the Jiffy "note" field.
+    * This style is usually used in a Note field to override the Project or Task level WR number.
+That WR number is stripped from the description.

 The script will break if your descriptions contain commas, but if you care enough it would be possible to handle that properly.